gvwilson/sensibleadventures/iffy/iffy.md

 He paused.
 "Profile looks like grain,
 but they have something heavier for ballast.
-Smuggling machinery, most likely."
+Smuggling in machinery to swap for coal, most likely."
 He pivoted twenty degrees like a weathervane.
-"The *Peacock*, the *Reculver*, and the *Watney Breach* are dreding together.
+"The *Peacock*, the *Reculver*, and the *Watney Breach* are dredging together.
 They're not going to find much---the sea bottom there might as well be concrete."
 He pivoted again.